civol/HDLRuby/README.md

 __Notes__:

- * The described channel assumes that at the `write` method of the channel is invoked within a clocked process (otherwise, the register will become a latch).
+ * The described channel assumes that the `write` method of the channel is invoked within a clocked process (otherwise, the register will become a latch).
  * The described channel supports the `read` and `write` methods to be invoked with or without a block.